Tisamenus (insect): In terraristics

-In the terrariums of the enthusiasts, in addition to some species that have already been identified, there are many previously scientifically unprocessed breeding stocks.
-The first animals of the genus which were bred in Europe were collected in 2009 by Joachim Bresseel and Thierry Heitzmann in the Quezon on Luzon.
+Many of the breeding stocks found in the terrariums of enthusiasts initially came into circulation under different names.
+The first animals of the genus to be bred in Europe were collected in 2009 by Joachim Bresseel and Thierry Heitzmann in the province of Quezon on the island of Luzon.
 Locations are the Sierra Madre mountains near Real and Real itself.
 Bresseel, Rob Krijns and Tim Bollens found more animals in 2010.
-The animals first came to Europe as Tisamenus sp.
+The animals initially came to Europe as Tisamenus sp.
 'Sierra Madre' or Tisamenus sp.
 'Real'.
-The species was later identified by Bresseel as Tisamenus serratorius.
-The Phasmid Study Group lists them under PSG number 314.
+The species was later referred to as Tisamenus serratorius before being identified as Tisamenus lachesis by Frank H. Hennemann in 2025.
+The Phasmid Study Group lists it as Tisamenus serratorius under the PSG number 314.

-At the end of November 2008, Heitzmann collected a female in the Quezon National Park from which another breeding stock can be traced back.
-Specimens of this stock are called Tisamenus sp.
-'Quezon National Park', according to initial assessments, it also belongs to Tisamenus serratorius Bressell, Bollens and Mark Bushell also found other specimens on Luzon in the province Aurora near the city San Luis in Cunayan.
-These are also similar to Tisamenus serratorius, but have more or clearer spines, especially along the middle of the body.
-They are also named after where they were found and called Tisamenus sp.
-'Cunayan'.
-The Phasmid Study Group gave them the PSG number 359.
+At the end of November 2008, Heitzmann collected a female in the Quezon National Park, from which another breeding stock can be traced back.
+Specimens of this stock were initially referred to as Tisamenus sp.
+'Quezon National Park' after their location, but according to Hennemann they also belong to Tisamenus lachesis.
+Bressell, Bollens and Mark Bushell also found other animals on Luzon in the province Aurora near the city of San Luis in Cunayan.
+Although these have more or more pronounced spines, particularly along the middle of the body, they are also classified as the very variable Tisamenus lachesis.
+They were also initially referred to as Tisamenus sp.
+'Cunayan' after their location.
+The Phasmid Study Group lists them under this name as PSG number 359.

-In October and November 2010, Heitzmann found Tisamenus deplanatus in southern Luzon in the Pocdol Mountains on Mount Pulog and on Mount Osiao, including the previously unknown males.
-The resulting breeding stock is called Tisamenus deplanatus 'Pocdol' and received PSG number 399 from the Phasmid Study Group.
-In 2014, Heitzmann again collected other, very similar animals in the Ilocos region.
-According to their origin they are called Tisamenus sp.
-'Ilocos' and listed under PSG number 391.
-Frank Hennemann identified these as Tisamenus fratercula of which no females were known until then.

-Further stocks are Tisamenus sp.
-'Sibuyan' collected by Heitzmann and Albert Kang and Tisamenus sp.
-'Cagayan'.
-Another one, called Tisamenus sp.
-'Palaui', comes from the island Palaui belonging to the Cagayan province.
-It resembles Tisamenus sp.
-'Cagayan', but is bigger and clearly more contrasting and more intensely colored.
-From Camarines Norte comes a stock which, according to Bank et al, belongs to Tisamenus clotho.
-It was initially called Tisamenus cf. clotho 'Camarines'.
-No longer in breeding are Tisamenus herbardi introduced as Ilocano hebardi 'Sagada' and a small species called Tisamenus sp.
-'Ifugao', which was collected by Heitzmann and Kang in April 2015.